microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

         - Scopes - Update with Audience from your FHIR Server (under Authentication)

 - Deploy your sample code from your local repo to your App Service `wwwroot` folder.

+    Hint: Use App Service Editor in-browser editing tool to update your `index.html` code under the `wwwroot` folder.

 - Test sample JavaScript app
-  - Browse to App Service website URL in In-private / Incognito window
+  - Browse to App Service website URL in In-private / Incognito window.
-  - SignIn with your secondary tenant used in deploying FHIR Server Samples reference architecture
+  - SignIn with your secondary tenant used in deploying FHIR Server Samples reference architecture.
   - You should see a list of patients that were loaded into FHIR Server.

 ## Success Criteria